geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 hard-light
 ..........

 Multiplies or screens the colors, depending on the source color value.
-The effect is similar to shining a harsh spotlight on the backdrop.
+The effect is similar to shining a harsh spotlight on the destination.

 .. list-table::
    :widths: 50 50